 The first time I became aware of my one thing, it was this: I was stuck on survival mode.
 I was making default choices based on what was available and convenient.
-I sent my kids to a daycare/preschool that had openings and was affordable.
+I sent my kids to a daycare and preschool that had openings and was affordable.
 I filled the empty space left by the loss of my life partner with anyone who was available to give me love and attention.
-I continued a job that was no longer rewarding because I could do it on autopilot, and it allowed me to feel like I could pay the bills if the monthly support check stopped coming one day.
+I continued a job that was no longer rewarding because I could do it on autopilot, and it allowed me to feel like I could pay the bills in case the monthly support check stopped coming one day.

 When you know better, you do better.
 So when I became aware, I let go of the things that no longer served me.

-Today I discovered my new one thing: I’m living from my wounds.
-I’m pursuing what I really want, but I’m holding back—I don’t trust.
-I’m in a kick ass relationship, but I’m still expecting it to turn out as painfully as my last significant one.
-I’m passionate about my writing, but I have yet to truly believe it can turn into a viable career path.
-My financial needs are met, but not a day goes by that I don’t consider bailing to the nearest attainable minimum wage job before my dreams have a chance to move forward and materialize.
+Then I adopted a new one thing: I started living, but I was living from my wounds.
+I began pursuing what I really want, but I still held back—I didn’t trust.
+I took a chance on a man who made me feel again, but I spent most of the relationship expecting it to turn out as painfully as my marriage instead of trusting myself to see the truth this time.
+I was passionate about my writing, but I didn’t yet believe it could turn into a viable career path.
+My financial needs were met, but not a day went by that I didn’t consider bailing to the nearest attainable minimum wage job before my dreams had a chance to move forward and materialize.